-The Minneapolis Electrical Joint Apprenticeship Training Committee (JATC) is a non-profit organization jointly sponsored by Minneapolis Chapter of NECA (National Electrical Contractors Association) and Local Union 292 IBEW (International Brotherhood of Electrical Workers).
+The Minneapolis Electrical Joint Apprenticeship Training Committee (JATC) is a non-profit organization jointly sponsored by International Brotherhood of Electrical Workers (IBEW) Local Union 292 and the Minneapolis Chapter of the National Electrical Contractors Association (NECA).

 - Kurt Mobroten (Member)